Rajiv Yuva Kiranalu

 Rajiv Yuva Kiranalu is an employment and skill development programme launched by the Government of Andhra Pradesh.
 It aims to employ 15 lakh youth in the private sector by 2014.

-Rajiv Yuva Kiranalu (RYK) is an initiative by the Government of Andhra Pradesh with the idea of providing skills to the youth of Andhra Pradesh between the ages of 18 to 35.
+Rajiv Yuva Kiranalu (RYK) is an initiative by the Government of Andhra Pradesh with the idea of providing skills to the youth of Andhra Pradesh between the ages of 18 and 35.
 RYK was started with the aim of training the youth in the rural and urban areas thereby imparting skills to them and helping them in getting employment opportunities in the private sector.
 The major stakeholders of the program are the Government, Industry, training centres, unemployed youth and placement institutions.

 History

 The Programme was launched on 20 August 2011 by the chief minister of Andhra Pradesh, Kiran Kumar Reddy.